Skip to Content

 • Validate Connector Key/Secret

-Configuring the API in Postman
+Configure the API in Postman

 Before running the REST API, import the environment variables from postman/JitterbitConnectorManagerAPIEnvVariables.json into Postman and associate them with the collection.

 The name that the connector is registered under must match the value in the adapter.json file used to describe the UI.
-(For details on the Cloud Studio UI and the adapter.json file, see Connector Implementation and Connector SDK UI Components.)
+(For details on the Integration Studio UI and the adapter.json file, see Connector Implementation and Connector SDK UI Components.)

 At the start of a session of running the API functions, always first run the Log In User function to obtain an authenticationToken.
 This token will be retained by Postman and used for subsequent requests in the same session.